 A few weeks ago I shared a post on my Facebook page that was crazy popular.
 When I shared it I had no idea it would be that popular, but looking back I should not have been so surprised that people shared it.
 The entire point of the post was about how cursive handwriting should actually be taught first instead of print.
 The article had a lot of valid points and it definitely got a lot of people talking about this topic.

-I decided to take some time and research this topic to see what other researchers and professionals thought about this and share it with you today.
+I decided to take some time and research this to see what other researchers and professionals thought about teaching cursive first and share that with you today.
 So if you are wondering whether to teach print or cursive handwriting first, here is what you need to know.

 Benefits of Cursive Handwriting